raffaelespazzoli/kdl/README.md

 ![EdgeService](media/edge-service.png)

-Same concept applies to services that regulate outbound traffic (such as External Name), although in this case they would probably appear at the bottom of the openshift cluster rectangle.
+Same concept applies to services that regulate outbound traffic (such as External Name), although in this case they would probably appear at the bottom of the Kubernetes cluster rectangle.

-### Routes/Ingresses
+### Ingresses
-Routes or Ingresses can be indicated with a parallelogram as in the following picture:
+Ingresses can be indicated with a parallelogram as in the following picture:

 ![IngressTemplate](media/ingress-template.png)

 A route shows the route name and potentially the host exposed.
 A route will be connected to a service.
-Routes are always shown at the edge of the openshift cluster.
+Routes are always shown at the edge of the Kubernetes cluster.

 ![EdgeIngress](media/edge-ingress.png)

+#### Routes (OpenShift only)

+OpenShift routes are represented with the same notation as Ingresses.

 ## Storage
 Storage is used to indicate persistent volumes.
 The color of storage is blues and it’s shape is a bucket deployed as the following picture: